Empirical Analysis of Pull Requests for Google Summer of Code: Discussion and Implications for Software Engineering Education

 \section{Discussion and Implications for Software Engineering Education}

-The results of the analysis on GitHub pull requests and review comments can have significant implications for software engineering education.
-The tasks and feedback topics identified in review comments can aid educators to better prepare students for real-world software development practices.
-The findings highlight key areas that should be emphasized in software engineering curricula, as outlined below. \begin{enumerate} \item \textbf{Importance of code reviews in collaborative software development.} The study reveals the importance of peer reviews in ensuring the quality of code contributions.
-For software engineering education, this means integrating code reviews into course projects and emphasizing communication skills. \item \textbf{Code organization and structure.} The findings reveal that reviewers frequently comment on the structure and organization of code, such as where files should be placed and how modules should be organized.
-This highlights the need to emphasize code organization in software engineering education by 1) teaching modular design and file organization, and 2) following real-world practices in project layout. \item \textbf{Testing and test-driven development} The study shows that a significant portion of review feedback is related to missing or inadequate testing.
-This suggests that educators should place a stronger emphasis on teaching comprehensive testing practices and emphasizing edge cases. \item \textbf{Error handling and robustness.} Feedback in the review comments frequently addresses issues with error handling, suggesting that students often underestimate its importance.
-In response, educators should teach best practices for error handling and include error handling in assessment criteria. \item \textbf{Performance optimization.} Reviewers also suggest performance optimizations or improvement on the coding logic.
-For software engineering education, this implies teaching algorithmic efficiency and introducing profiling tools. \item \textbf{Refactoring and continuous improvement.} Reviewers frequently suggest refactoring code for better readability, efficiency, and maintainability.
-In education, this highlights the need to encourage refactoring as a habit and teach clean code principles. \item \textbf{Prepare Students for open-source contributions.} Many of the findings reflect practices commonly seen in open-source development environments, such as GitHub.
-The alignment of software engineering education with these practices can prepare students better to contribute to open-source projects.
-Educators can use real-world GitHub projects as learning tools, and incorporate the use of version control for collaboration in software engineering classes. \item \textbf{Learning to give and receive feedback.} The study shows that review comments often provide specific, constructive feedback on how to improve code.
-Software engineering education should emphasize 1) ability of students to provide constructive feedback and 2) receiving and acting on feedback provided by peers. \end{enumerate}
+The results of the analysis on GSoC pull requests and review comments have significant implications for software engineering education.
+The identified tasks, and feedback from review comments can help educators better prepare students for real-world software development practices.
+The findings highlight key areas that should be emphasized in software engineering curricula, as outlined below. \begin{enumerate} \item \textbf{Importance of code reviews in collaborative software development.} The study underscores the critical role of peer reviews in ensuring the quality of code contributions.
+For software engineering education, this suggests integrating code reviews into course projects and emphasizing communication skills to facilitate effective collaboration. \item \textbf{Code organization and structure.} The findings show that reviewers frequently comment on the structure and organization of code, such as file placement and module organization.
+This highlights the need to emphasize code organization in software engineering education by 1) teaching modular design and file organization, and 2) following real-world practices in project layout within software engineering courses. \item \textbf{Testing and test-driven development} The study reveals that a significant portion of review feedback pertains to missing or inadequate testing.
+Educators should therefore place greater emphasis on teaching comprehensive testing practices, including test-driven development and addressing edge cases. \item \textbf{Error handling and robustness.} Review comments often address issues with error handling, suggesting that students may underestimate its importance.
+Educators should teach best practices for error handling and include this aspect as part of assessment criteria. \item \textbf{Performance optimization.} Reviewers also suggest performance optimizations or improvements in coding logic.
+For software engineering education, this highlights the importance of teaching algorithmic efficiency and introducing profiling tools to identify performance bottlenecks. \item \textbf{Refactoring and continuous improvement.} Reviewers often recommend refactoring code for improved readability, efficiency, and maintainability.
+This underscores the need to encourage refactoring as a regular habit in software engineering education while teaching clean code principles. \item \textbf{Preparing Students for open-source contributions.} Many findings reflect practices commonly observed in open-source development environments, such as GitHub.
+The alignment of software engineering education with these practices can better prepare students for contributing to open-source projects.
+Educators can use real-world GitHub projects as teaching tools, and incorporate version control systems to stimulate collaboration in software engineering classes. \item \textbf{Learning to give and receive feedback.} The study highlights the value of specific and constructive feedback in review comments.
+Software engineering education should emphasize 1) the ability of students to provide constructive feedback and 2) the importance of receiving and acting on feedback from peers. \end{enumerate}